gvwilson/sensibleadventures/maddy-roo/old.md

 Grunting,
 she got the chair up onto it---

----and whirled around as Patient's voice crackled, "There you are!" as a blocky service bot rolled down the corridor toward her.
+---and whirled around as the lights finally came on and Patient's voice crackled,
+"There you are!"
+as a blocky service bot rolled down the corridor toward her.
 No---two service bots,
 one coming from each direction.
 She was trapped between them!

-She scrambled onto the table as the first service bot grabbed for her.
+She scrambled onto the table as the first service bot grabbed at her.
 "Whoa!" she exclaimed as she lost her balance and half-fell, half-jumped back onto the floor on the other side of the table.